fish-shell/fish-shell/doc_src/cmds/set.rst

 With ``--show``, ``set`` will describe the given variable names, explaining how they have been defined - in which scope with which values and options.

-The following scope control variable scope:
+The following options control variable scope:

 **-U** or **--universal**
     Sets a universal variable.